ObsidianWRK/Vueni-3-Midday-fork-/VERCEL_DEPLOYMENT_SETUP.md

 - ✅ Vercel CLI is installed and authenticated
 - ✅ Projects linked to Vercel team: "Damon Kirk's projects"
 - ✅ Vercel configurations updated for single-region deployment (iad1)
-- ✅ Dashboard vercel.json updated with correct build commands
+- ✅ All vercel.json files updated with correct build commands using `bun install --cwd`
-- ⚠️ **IMPORTANT:** Root Directory must be set in Vercel Dashboard to `apps/dashboard`
+- ⚠️ **CRITICAL:** Root Directory MUST be set in Vercel Dashboard for each project
 - ⏳ Supabase project needs to be created/setup
 - ⏳ Environment variables need to be configured